rkazumovi/smart-grid-rl/README.md

 Stated directly rather than glossed over:

-- Forecasters use no weather-forecast or calendar/holiday input — a natural next step for closing more of the gap on wind and solar specifically.
+- Forecasters use no weather-forecast or calendar/holiday input — a natural next step for closing more of the gap on wind and solar specifically (and the remaining ~16% gap to Elia's own operational forecast).
 - The probabilistic forecaster's [q10, q90] interval is under-calibrated (74.4% vs. an
   80% target on load).
 - `GridEnv` is a synthetic IEEE 14-bus test system — real, physically grounded, but